thealing/ChessGUI/README.md

 # Chess GUI
 This is a static website where you can play against the Stockfish chess engine.
-I made this just to be able to fine-tune the engine parameters for a human-like play.
+I made this just to be able to fine-tune the engine parameters.
+The configuration is saved in local storage.

 Hosted at: https://chessgui.netlify.app